kkcrouch808/kkcrouch808.github.io/essays/AI-Useage.md

 ### Documenting Code

-I mainly used Copilot to document my code.
-I often added prompts such as “add comments explaining this” or asked Copilot to comment an entire file after finishing an issue.
-This made my code easier to read and maintain.
+I mainly used CoPilot to document my code, it was very effective at doing so.
+I would add “add comments explaining” to the end of some of my prompts.
+Or after I completed one of my issues, I would send a prompt like “add comments to everything”.

 ---

 ### Quality Assurance

-When fixing bugs or ESLint errors, I used AI to help identify issues and suggest fixes.
-AI was useful for pointing out common mistakes, but I always tested and verified changes myself.
+When fixing bugs or ESLint errors, CoPilot would usually double-check for me before I could even ask.
+Before I started using CoPilot, I would paste my errors into ChatGPT and any context it needed to fix my code.
+In the beginning the ESLint errors gave me a lot of trouble especially because CoPilot wasn't able to see them.
+I larned to fix errors on my own and if I needed extra help from CoPilot I learned I could refrence my terminal to have it fix the errors for me.

 ---